dinhanhthi/dinhanhthi.com/_posts/mooc/2020-08-24-deeplearning-ai-tensorflow-course-2.md

                                                     class_mode='binary',
                                                     target_size=(150, 150))

-# the same for validatio
+# the same for validation
 # output: Found 2700 images belonging to 2 classes.
 ```